Awards and Contests

 - Use language, including conventional grammar and spelling.

-Your entry will not be considered unless you
+Your entry will not be considered unless you:

-- Submit only one paper.
+- Submit only one entry.

 - Type or print your paper, double-spaced on unlined white paper, or handwrite your paper in ink on only one side of lined 8 1/2 x 11" white paper.